-To achieve its mission, DKWIO reaches hundreds of kids each year through a 10-week yoga and nutrition program offered in elementary schools in the fall and winter.
+To achieve its mission, KWIO reaches hundreds of kids each year through a 10-week yoga and nutrition program offered in elementary schools in the fall and winter.
 A six-week summer program is also offered for elementary-age children in schools and community centers.

 The Current Climate in Children’s Health